W3JDev/Vine_Ai/README.md

-Certainly!
-Below is a sample README template for your repository, **Vine_Ai**, based on the provided context.
-You can modify or expand it as needed.

----

 # Vine_Ai

 **Vine_Ai** is an AI-powered virtual waiter chatbot designed to enhance customer interaction and streamline restaurant services.
 This project is currently in its initial version (V0) and focuses on delivering a user-friendly and efficient interface for managing customer orders, queries, and more.